warmist/scripts/docs/agitation-rebalance.rst

 attack begins, we record the current irritation counter value.
 Any further attacks will be prevented until the counter increments past a higher threshold.
 That threshold is equal to the saved irritation counter value plus the difference between the ``Wilderness sensitivity`` and ``Wilderness irritation minimum`` difficulty setting values.
 This makes cavern agitation behave similarly to surface agitation.
 The frequency of forgotten beast attacks is unchanged by this mod.

-Finally, if you have walled yourself off from the danger in the caverns, yet continue to agitate nature down there, this mod will ensure that the number of creatures that spawn never exceeds the value for ``Cavern dweller maximum attackers``.
+Finally, if you have walled yourself off from the danger in the caverns, yet continue to irritate nature down there, this mod will ensure that the number of creatures that spawn never exceeds the value for ``Cavern dweller maximum attackers``.
 This prevents excessive FPS loss during gameplay and keeps the number of creatures milling around outside your gates to